af83/sponges/README.md

 ## TODO

 * Specing.
-* Implement a restart command.
 * Increment / decrement workers pool size with `TTIN` and `TTOUT`.
-* Use Redis as messaging system to supervise workers across several hosts ?
 * Check on OSX.

 ## Copyright